raster

 -

-Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
-Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
-The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
+The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This GSWA Yalgoo TMI Grid Geodetic has a cell size of 0.00021 degrees (approximately 22m).
-The units are in nanoTesla (or nT).
-The data used to produce this grid was acquired in 2015 by the WA Government, and consisted of 126967 line-kilometres of data at a line spacing between 100m and 200m, and 50m terrain clearance.
+This radiometric potassium grid has a cell size of 0.00099 degrees (approximately 100m) and shows potassium element concentration of the Oaklands Basin, NSW, 2002 (Area W) in units of percent (or %).
+The data used to produce this grid was acquired in 2002 by the NSW Government, and consisted of 54352 line-kilometres of data at 400m line spacing and 80m terrain clearance.

 -